 Procurement transactions must be conducted in a manner providing full and open competition to avoid real or perceived unfair advantages.
-Districts must comply with the most stringent laws and regulations so it is important to know federal (2 CFR §200.317-.326), state (RCW 28A.335.190) and district policy procurements.
+Districts must comply with the most stringent laws and regulations; so, it is important to know federal regulations (2 CFR §200.317-.326), state law (RCW 28A.335.190) and the district procurement policy.